AndreaDiotallevi/cron-parser-typescript/README.md

 This project is a command line script that parses a cron string and expands each field to show the times at which it will run.

-More from the requirements: _You should only consider the standard cron format with five time fields (minute, hour, day of month, month, and day of week) plus a command, and you do not need to handle the special time strings such as "@yearly".
+From the requirements: _You should only consider the standard cron format with five time fields (minute, hour, day of month, month, and day of week) plus a command, and you do not need to handle the special time strings such as "@yearly".
 The input will be on a single line._

 For example: